tellmegen logo

 • Apply sunscreen 30 minutes before sun exposure and reapply every 2 hours.
 Also, use sunscreen year-round and not just in the summer.

 It is important to know our bodies and our genes to understand who we are and what can affect us more.
-Despite taking precautions with the skin, genetic predisposition sometimes favours the appearance of freckles.
+Despite taking precautions with the skin, genetic vulnerability sometimes favours the appearance of freckles.
 Regularly observe your freckles, especially those that move or grow, and consult a specialist if you detect any anomalies.
 This can help you treat freckles in a timely manner.

 We cannot help you distinguish a friendly freckle from a lethal malignant tumour, but we can help you know your melanin levels or your likelihood of being a redhead with a tellmeGen DNA test.
 Because not everything in life is about being a hypochondriac.